YourRoots by Genomelink

 Biography

-• The story of Hannah Judd began in 1681 in Farmington, Hartford County, Connecticut, United States of America.
+• Hannah Judd was born in 1681 in Farmington, Hartford County, Connecticut, United States of America, the child of Benjamin Judd Sr And Mary Lewis.

 • Hannah Judd married Gershom Smith, and had children including Hannah Smith.